Mark Aguhar

 Mark Cagaanan Aguhar (May 16, 1987 – March 12, 2012) was an American activist, writer and multimedia fine artist known for her multidisciplinary work about gender, beauty and existing as a racial minority, while being body positive and transgender femme-identified.
 Aguhar was made famous by her Tumblr blog that questioned the mainstream representation of the "glossy glorification of the gay white male body".

 Life

-Aguhar was born May 16, 1987 in Houston, Texas in a Filipino American family.
-She attended the University of Texas at Austin.
+Aguhar was born May 16, 1987, in Houston, Texas, in a Filipino American family.
+She lived in the Houston area for most of her life and graduated from Bellaire High School in 2005.
+She attended the University of Texas at Austin and earned three Bachelor's degrees in 2009: a Bachelor of Fine Arts degree in Studio Art, a Bachelor of Arts in Art with Honors, and a Bachelor of Arts with High Honors.

+After graduating, she worked in Houston for a year at The Menil Collection, a museum that houses the art collection of founders John de Menil and Dominique de Menil.
+She then pursued a Master's in Fine Arts at the University of Illinois at Chicago.

 Aguhar's works include performance-based pieces, watercolors, collages, and photography.
 Often the work was of self-portraits with hair extensions, make-up, gender-specific clothing and a beautiful, unashamed portrait of herself, curves and all and reminds the viewer that Aguhar's life and mere existence was an act of confronting white hegemony.

 Aguhar maintained an online presence on Tumblr, which hosted both her professional and personal websites.
 As Tumblr user "calloutqueen," she titled her blog "BLOGGING FOR BROWN GURLS," posting her thoughts about sexuality, sex, dating, gender, and her work.